Trail3lazer/liri-node-app/README.md

 # liri-node-app
-like siri - the speech interpretation
+like siri - without the speech interpretation

 Clearly state the problem the app is trying to solve (i.e. what is it doing and why) Give a high-level overview of how the app is organized